A Search Results Evaluation Model Whitepaper

 Search Results (SERPS) are no longer about showing pages ordered by rankings for a query term.
-A Google paper shows us a different way of thinking about them in our age of structured Snippets and featured snippets mixed with URL search results, with a Search Results Evaluation Model.
-The paper is:
+A Google paper shows us a different way of thinking about them in this age of structured Snippets and featured snippets mixed with URL search results, with a Search Results Evaluation Model.
+The Search Results Evaluation Model paper is:

 Incorporating Clicks, Attention and Satisfaction into a

 Search Engine Result Page Evaluation Model by Aleksandr Chuklin, Google Research Europe & University of Amsterdam and Maarten de Rijke, University of Amsterdam

-In this paper, we propose a model of user behavior on a SERP that jointly captures click behavior, user attention, and satisfaction, the CAS model, and demonstrate that it gives more accurate predictions of user actions and self-reported satisfaction than existing models based on clicks alone.
+In this paper, we propose a model of user behavior on a SERP that jointly captures click behavior, user attention, satisfaction, the CAS model and demonstrates that it gives more accurate predictions of user actions and self-reported satisfaction than existing models based on clicks alone.

 Sometimes people search and expect to find answers to their questions in search results.
-These days of featured snippets may happen more frequently than when answers might happen to appear in snippets for pages featured in results.
+These days of featured snippets may happen more frequently than when answers appear in snippets for pages featured in results.
 So, sometimes a set of SERPS can answer questions without any clicks.

 This paper doesn’t describe the idea of entity metrics.
-Still, it reminds me of how the Google patent about them presented SERPS in a different way than just a presentation of URLs that were ordered based upon IR and PageRank scores.
+Still, it reminds me of how the Google patent presented SERPS differently than just a presentation of URLs ordered based on Information Retrieval and PageRank scores.
 It is a slightly different set of things to think about when doing a Search Results Evaluation.
 It’s recommended reading:

 There are different reasons why some pages or entities show up in search results than just a rank, and they can have value, satisfy searchers, and even lead to clicks that may educate or entertain.

-Back seven years ago, I wrote about a paper from Google and Yahoo researchers that talked about satisfaction with search results titled, Evaluating the Relevancy of Search Results Based upon Position.
-That one focused more on the importance of where results were ranking in search results.
+Back seven years ago, I wrote about a paper from Google and Yahoo researchers that talked about satisfaction with search results.
+It was titled, Evaluating the Relevancy of Search Results Based upon Position.
+The paper focused on the importance of where results were ranking in search results.
 There are possibly other things to consider these days.